We've created an essay prize for undergraduates to show how exciting and invigorating a career in rehabilitation psychiatry can be.

 - Nominations can come from any member and must include a supporting statement.
 Supporting documentation is welcome but not essential.
 We are unable to accept self-nominations.
-Email your nominations by the deadline.
-Those received after the deadline will not be considered.
+Be sure to email your nominations by the deadline as those received after the deadline will not be considered.

 - Nominees must be UK based.